By Mike Spack, PE, PTOE

 - Make the intersection as small as possible

 - Align lanes, so the number of approach and departure lanes are equal

 - Square off skewed intersections

 - Limit opportunities for drivers to make sudden movements

 - Minimize crossing distances

-- Locate crossings and waiting areas within sight triangles
+- Locate crossings and waiting areas within clear sight triangles

 - Organize bus stops to minimize transfer distances

-- Merge cyclists with slow speeds and low volumes, separate cyclists from fast speeds and high volumes
+- Merge cyclists with vehicles at slow speeds and low volumes, separate cyclists from fast speeds and high volumes

 - Ensure sufficient queue space for cyclists